emacs-exordium/exordium/README.md

 Possible issues:
 * There might be a graphical glitch in the auto-complete popup if the Emacs window is too small.
 Just enlarge the window a bit if this happens.
-* There seem to be a bug sometimes where the tab key no longuer works for indentation because it becomes bound to `yas-next-field-or-maybe-expand` and not `c-indent-line-or-region` as it should be.
-Haven't figured it out yet.
 * It's a tiny bit slow and it may trigger rdm a bit often.

 ## Header file autocomplete